ambrecht/tierartzt/README.md

+1. First:

-1. First start the json server: json-server --watch datamodel.json --port 3004
+### start the json server: json-server --watch datamodel.json --port 3004

 2. Then start the app: npm run dev

 "Generally, the craft of programming is the factoring of a set of requirements